lcpckp/stack-merge/README.md

 - **Progressive Difficulty**: Unlock new block sizes and stacks as you advance
 - **Gold Economy**: Earn gold with merges and spend it on bombs
 - **Strategic Gameplay**: Plan your moves to avoid getting stuck
-- **Smooth Animations**: Beautiful visual effects and smooth gameplay
+- **Smooth Animations**: Beautiful visual effects with adjustable speed settings
 - **Auto-Play Mode**: Watch the AI play or use it to learn strategies
 - **Debug Controls**: Advanced features for testing and experimentation